badetitou/badetitou.github.io/projects/VSCode-Pharo/index.md

 title:  "VSCode - Pharo"
 date:   2021-01-07 11:00:00 +200
 categories: vscode pharo _ignore
+description: "A VSCode extension for the Pharo programming language"
 ---

 [VSCode Pharo](https://marketplace.visualstudio.com/items?itemName=badetitou.pharo-language-server) is an extension that enables the support of the Pharo programming language in [Visual Studio Code](https://code.visualstudio.com/).